 The mostly negative market sentiment continued to prevail since 2009, and although the level of sentiment expressed by respondents reached new lows during the 2nd quarter of 2015 there was a marginal improvement in the last few quarters, but not enough to lift the overall sentiment out of the red.
-The more optimistic outlook reported in the last survey has largely subsided, with contractors on balance, now more negative going forward, as government spending stalls and other negative factors intensify.
+The outlook for the 1st and 2nd quarters of 2018 however has shown some improvement, largely due to a moderately more optimistic sentiment expressed by larger firms, especially for the first quarter, less so for the second quarter.

-- The nett % satisfied with working conditions during the 2nd quarter of 2018, went further into deep negative territory, down from the previous quarter with a nett satisfaction rate of -88.4, compared to -49.8 in the previous quarter.
-Synonymous with the overall negative market sentiment persisting for the 1st quarter and 2nd quarter of 2018, nett % satisfaction rate deteriorated to -45.7 and -91.6, and none of the firms expect conditions to be anything more than just "satisfactory". - ▶ Competition for tenders was less fierce in the 2nd quarter, as 45.2 percent of companies reported that there were more than 11 bids per contract, compared to 84.8 percent and 80.3 percent in the previous two surveys.
+- The nett % satisfied with working conditions during the 1st quarter of 2017, remained in deep negative territory, without much change from the previous quarter with a nett satisfaction rate of -49.8, compared to -48.5 in the previous quarter.
+Although the overall negative market sentiment persists for the 4th quarter and 1st quarter of 2018, nett % satisfaction rate improves to -30.7 and 45.7.
+Although none of the firms expect conditions to be anything more than just "satisfactory". - ▶ Competition for tenders remain fierce, as 84.8 percent of companies reported that there were more than 11 bids per contract, compared to 80.3 percent and 79.9 percent in the previous two surveys.
 Pre-qualification could be a contributing factor to the reduced number of bids, however his could not be substantiated through the survey.
-Medium sized firms reported the highest level of competition, with over
+Medium size firms reported the highest level of competition, with over 75 percent of firms saying bids exceeded 25 per tender.
+Around 83 percent of larger firms reported an average number of bids of between 11 and 25 bids per tender, suggesting very high levels of competition in the current construction environment.